Muhammad al-Jazuli: Biography

 He was initiated into the Shadhili Tariqa, a Sufi order, by a descendant of Abu Abdallah Mohammed Amghar, the sheikh of the Banu Amghar.
 He spent fourteen years in Khalwa (seclusion) and then went to Safi where he gathered around him many followers.
 The governor of Safi felt obliged to expel him and later poisoned him which led to his death in 1465.
 He is said to have died during prayer.
-His tomb in Afoughal became the center of the Saadi dynasty Saadian resistance against the Portuguese.
-His deep respect for al-Jazuli was the reason that Abu Abdallah al-Qaim chose Afoughal as his residence.

 It is claimed that in 1541, seventy-seven years after his death, his body was exhumed to be transferred to Marrakesh and found to be uncorrupted.
-In the northern part of the Medina of Marrakesh the Saadi sultan Ahmad al-Araj (1517–1544) had a mausoleum built for al-Jazuli.
-The mausoleum was enlarged and partly rebuilt during the reign of the sultans Moulay Ismail and Mohammed Ben Abdallah.